Linkaan/Yabs/README.md

 docker-compose build
 ```

 This builds the container and copies the source files to the container.
+The build may take a couple of minutes.

 Start the app container and the db container: